nrfconnect/sdk-nrf/doc/nrf/libraries/caf/sensor_manager.rst

 The |sensor_manager| supports the sensor trigger functionality.
 This functionality allows the |sensor_manager| to stop sampling a specific sensor when specified conditions are met.
-For more details about the sensor trigger, see Zephyr's :ref:`zephyr:sensor_api` driver.
+For more details about the sensor trigger, see Zephyr's :ref:`zephyr:sensor` driver.

 .. note::
    Not all sensors support the trigger functionality.